 International applicants who received an undergraduate degree from an institution outside the United States or Canada must submit a valid Test of English as a Foreign Language (TOEFL) score, including the Test of Written English (TWE), if their education has been conducted primarily in a language other than English.

 Do you offer financial aid to foreign students?

 International students also follow a different process to apply for financial assistance.
 If an applicant is a United States citizen or holds a valid "green card", they are eligible to receive educational loans funded by the United States government.
-All international students are eligible for scholarships funded by Washington and Lee University.
+All international students are eligible for merit-based scholarships funded by Washington and Lee University.
 An international student should not expect a grant from the University to cover the total cost of education.
 Under current immigration regulations, international students are eligible to work a limited number of hours per week on campus, and many students choose to supplement University aid in this way.

 An international student who is admitted to the Law School will have to complete the appropriate United States Immigration and Naturalization Service paperwork and be granted a student visa prior to matriculation in the law school.
 The University's Center for International Education coordinates student visa requests and other immigration requirements for international students.

 You may contact the International Student Advisor, Amy Richwine, at the Center for International Education Washington and Lee University, 21 University Place Lexington, Virginia 24450-0303, telephone the office at (540) 458-8145,or e-mail the office at ARichwine@wlu.edu.

 *PLEASE NOTE THE ABOVE INFORMATION IS FOR INTERNATIONAL PROSPECTIVE STUDENTS FOR THE J.D.
 PROGRAM, NOT FOR THE LL.M.
 PROGRAM.